Vincent Illuzzi: Indigenous peoples in Vermont

-At a Feb 29, 2008 Senate Economic Development Committee Hearing,April St. Francis Merrill daughter of Chief Homer St Francis testified along with others in support of tribal recognition.
-At that time, Sen. Illuzzi was quoted as saying, “What I’ve said to them is that we cannot pass a bill that upsets as many as it pleases.
-Everybody’s got their positions and they’re well-reasoned, and I respect their positions ...
-Right now, it’s up to the different groups to come to some consensus.”
+At a February 29, 2008, Senate Economic Development Committee Hearing, April St. Francis Merrill daughter of Chief Homer St Francis testified along with others in support of tribal recognition.
+At that time, Illuzzi was quoted as saying, “What I’ve said to them is that we cannot pass a bill that upsets as many as it pleases.
+Everybody's got their positions and they're well-reasoned, and I respect their positions ...
+Right now, it's up to the different groups to come to some consensus.”
 The Bill on the Recognition of Tribes and Bands of Native Americans, passed the Senate but was not enacted into law.
 The bill proposed that the state of Vermont recognize the Koasek Traditional Band of the Sovereign Abenaki Nation (led by Chief Brian Chenevert and Chief Nancy Millette), the Sovereign Abenaki Nation of Missisquoi St. Francis/Sokoki Band (led by Chief April St. Francis), and the Nulhegan Band of the Abenaki Nation (led by Chief Luke Willard) as original Native American tribes who reside in Vermont.

-In 2011, when Sen. Illuzzi was chair of Senate Economic Development, Housing and General Affairs, statutory changes were made to the Governor's Commission on Native American Affairs, including that commission members receive a per diem stipend.
+In 2011, when Illuzzi was chair of Senate Economic Development, Housing and General Affairs, statutory changes were made to the Governor's Commission on Native American Affairs, including that commission members receive a per diem stipend.

-By the 2011-2012 Legislative Session, several bills sponsored by Sen. Illuzzi became law recognizing the Nulhegan Band of the Coosuk Abenaki Nation and the Elnu Abenaki Tribe as state-recognized tribes by the state of Vermont. as well as a bill which legally recognized the Koasek Abenaki as a tribe.
+By the 2011-2012 Legislative Session, several bills sponsored by Illuzzi became law recognizing the Nulhegan Band of the Coosuk Abenaki Nation and the Elnu Abenaki Tribe as state-recognized tribes by the state of Vermont. as well as a bill which legally recognized the Koasek Abenaki as a tribe.

-Responding to criticism of his support of these bills, Sen. Illuzzi said at the time that “critics have been unable to explain to him why it would hurt the state to recognize what he described as tribes ‘that have existed here for generations but have been required to go underground because of the eugenics movement and other anti-Indian sentiments of the past.
+Responding to criticism of his support of these bills, Illuzzi said at the time that “critics have been unable to explain to him why it would hurt the state to recognize what he described as tribes ‘that have existed here for generations but have been required to go underground because of the eugenics movement and other anti-Indian sentiments of the past.
 Until they convince me otherwise I'm on board.’”

 Illuzzi worked with the Abenaki for years and his efforts are still seeing results years later.
 A 2020 news article explored his association with Don Stevens, a political activist and chief of the Nulhegan Band of the Coosuk-Abenaki Nation.
 Stevens said that Illuzzi "touched all the bases and smoothed the way to the legislation being enacted by the General Assembly and being signed into law by [then-governor] Peter Shumlin."

+In October 2023, Vermont Public produced a special series from Brave Little State entitled Recognized about Abenaki peoples and the ongoing dispute about who belongs to their communities.
+Illuzzi is quoted in the podcast.
+VTDigger also addressed the issue and quoted Illuzzi on the issue of recognition of the Vermont tribes as saying: